JessieCasey/Chat-Application/README.md

-The project has a Bootstrap class, which  includes all pre-data you need to test the application, so you could avoid of registration the rooms or users to work with.
+The project has a Bootstrap class, which  includes all pre-data you need to test the application, so you could avoid registration the rooms or users to work with.

 ```java
 @Component